Rumex crispus: Description

 The plant produces an inflorescence or flower stalk that grows to 1.5 m high.
 It has smooth leaves shooting off from a large basal rosette, with distinctive waved or curled edges; these can grow to 14-24 cm.
 On the stalk, flowers and seeds are produced in clusters on branched stems, with the largest cluster being found at the apex.
 The seeds are shiny, brown and encased in the calyx of the flower that produced them.
 This casing enables the seeds to float on water and get caught in wool and animal fur, and this helps the seeds spread to new locations.
 The root structure is a large, yellow, forking taproot.

 Rumex crispus has a number of subspecies with distinctive habitat preferences.
 R. crispus ssp. crispus occurs on waste and cultivated ground.
 R. crispus ssp. littoreus has a coastal distribution, and R. crispus ssp. uliginosus occurs on tidal estuarine mud.
 The species hybridizes readily with other Rumex species including Rumex obtusifolius, Rumex obovatus, Rumex palustris and Rumex maritimus.

 Distribution

-Common in Ireland, the United States, and southern Canada.
+Native across temperate Eurasia, and widespread as an introduced species in North America and other temperate regions.